Riga Ghetto

-The Riga Ghetto was a small area in Maskavas Forštate, a neighbourhood of Riga, Latvia, designated by the Nazis where Jews from Latvia, and later from Germany, were forced to live during World War II.
-On October 25, 1941, the Nazis relocated all Jews from Riga and its vicinity to the ghetto while the non-Jewish inhabitants were evicted.
-Most of the Latvian Jews (about 35,000) were killed on November 30 and December 8, 1941, in the Rumbula massacre.
+Riga Ghetto was a small area in Maskavas Forštate, a neighbourhood of Riga, Latvia, where Nazis forced Jews from Latvia, and later from the German "Reich" (Germany, Austria, Bohemia, and Moravia), to live during World War II.
+On October 25, 1941, the Nazis evicted the ghetto's non-Jewish inhabitants and relocated all Jews from Riga and its vicinity there.
+Most Latvian Jews (about 35,000) were killed on November 30 or December 8, 1941, in the Rumbula massacre.
 The Nazis transported a large number of German Jews to the ghetto; most of them were later killed in massacres.

-While the Riga Ghetto is commonly referred to as a single entity, in fact there were several "ghettos".
+While Riga Ghetto is commonly referred to as a single entity, in fact there were several "ghettos".
 The first was the large Latvian ghetto.
 After the Rumbula massacre, the surviving Latvian Jews were concentrated in a smaller area within the original ghetto, which became known as the "small ghetto".
 The small ghetto was divided into men's and women's sections.
 The area of the ghetto not allocated to the small ghetto was then reallocated to the Jews being deported from Germany, and became known as the German ghetto.